near/mpc-recovery/README.md

 - Each action must be signed by all 3 nodes
 - Nodes signatures are then combined into a single signature on the leader node

+In the future we are planning to get rid  of the leader node to make the system more decentralized.

 ## External API

 The recovery service is currently hosted at https://near.org